mendix/MxPushNotifications/README.md

 - XSD for package.xml, to configure properties of the widget, visible inside the Mendix business modeler.
 - Example project
 - Module for sending push notifications
+- Custom css file to style the push notification html

 ## Contributing